eh7p/zd-offload-docs/docs/sidebar-app.md

   <img alt="" src="{{ site.baseurl }}/assets/images/docs/sidebar-app/zd-offloaded.png">
 </picture>

-In the [dashboard settings](https://zd-external-attachment-storage.eh7p.com/settings){:target="_blank"}, you can also modify whether the sidebar has offload controls, or is read-only.
+In the dashboard settings, you can also modify whether the sidebar has offload controls, or is read-only.

 <picture>
   <source type="image/webp" srcset="{{ site.baseurl }}/assets/images/docs/sidebar-app/sidebar-controls.webp">